JonCurls/readMe-Gen/README.md

 ## **Description**

-- an application that will prompt the user for general readme information and will generate a profressional README.md with provided information.
+- An application that will prompt the user for general readme information and will generate a profressional README.md with the provided information.

 ## **Table of Contents**